 This course reviews the foundations of modern economics with an emphasis on its applications in business.
 Course coverage includes a range of both microeconomic and macroeconomic subjects.
 Topics include demand and supply analysis, consumer theory, theory of the firm, unemployment, inflation, monetary and fiscal policy, economic growth, the causes and consequences of recessions, and issues in global economics.
 This 3 credit course is listed as SCH-MGMT 644.

 Human Resource Management

 Overview of human resource management theory and practice in organizations.
-HR activities include: strategy, recruitment, selection, separation; training and career development; health and safety; compensation; EEO issues, labor relations, performance evaluations, and international human resource management.
+Legal framework; job design; recruitment, selection, performance appraisal, separation; compensation; benefits; contemporary issues in HRM.
 This 3 credit course is listed as SCH-MGMT 770.

 Services Marketing Management